Do Outdoor Misting Systems Work?

 But.. it’s just a bit too hot for comfort, and of course air conditioning doesn’t work outside…

 So you come back in again to cool off and end up missing out on a beautiful day!

-Well, this scenario could become a thing of the past with a clever device, namely an outdoor misting system (link to Amazon.com)
+Well, this scenario could become a thing of the past with a clever device called an outdoor misting system.